Special Education

 ECT 521.
 IEP Programming and Lesson Planning.
 3 Hours.

 This course focuses on the diagnosis and evaluation of students with disabilities using a variety of developmentally appropriate curriculum-based assessments, criterion referenced, and norm-referenced tests.
 Emphasis is on the interpretation of information from assessments into Individualized Education Program annual goals and objectives, transition planning, and Response to Intervention planning.
-Students will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+Students incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.

 ECT 522.
 Language and Communication Facilitation.
 3 Hours.